 To compound matters, he says, there is very little immediate relief for SMEs.
 “Some may have accessed the TERS benefit, but this won’t cover lost revenue.
 Instead, it may cover salaries and other expenses, and only for a limited time.
 This means we will likely find small business owners doing what they had to do during the entire pandemic, and that is take salary cuts or dig into their personal savings in order to keep paying their employees and keep their businesses afloat,” he says.

 Westvig adds that until government starts putting meaningful money behind the rhetoric of supporting SMEs in the formal sector – businesses that pay tax, hire people and make up a third of the country’s GDP – a true entrepreneurial mindset is their best bet to turn their prospects around in the short term.

 “Keep an eye open for opportunities.
 We all know that it has been very difficult, and without downplaying any of the hardship that businesses have endured, there are still opportunities out there,” he says.
-Retail Capital has disbursed funds across sectors since the start of the pandemic to businesses that spotted opportunities and needed to scale to take advantage of them, he says.
+As a small business funder, Retail Capital has disbursed funds across sectors since the start of the pandemic to businesses that spotted opportunities and needed to scale to take advantage of them, he says.

 “Our advice during the entire pandemic was to ensure that every cent was accounted for, that businesses were as efficient as possible and that they fully digitised in order to catapult them into the future”.

 “Once this is in place, my advice to SMEs now is to analyse their customers, and then look at targeting sections of consumers that have not been hurt by Covid-19.
 There are consumers with a lot of buying power in formal employment that have not lost their jobs or taken salary cuts,” he says.